 The key assumptions described above can change if the market conditions and the economy change.
-As of December 31, 2020 and 2019, the Group estimates that the reasonableness of possible changes in these assumptions would not make the recoverable amount of the CGU decrease to an amount lower than its book value.
+As of December 31, 2021 and 2020, the Group estimates that the reasonableness of possible changes in these assumptions would not make the recoverable amount of the CGU decrease to an amount lower than its book value.

-As detailed in Note 2(g), as of December 31, 2019, Hipotecaria Sura has been extinguished; due to this, the decrease in its corresponding goodwill was recorded for an amount of S/2,233,000 in "Other expenses" of the consolidated statement of income; see Note 21.
+As of December 31, 2019, Hipotecaria Sura Empresa Administradora Hipotecaria S.A., company dedicated to grant mortgage loans and acquired as part of the acquisition of the Sura Group in 2017, was extinguished; due to this, the decrease in its corresponding goodwill was recorded for an amount of S/2,233,000 in "Other expenses" of the consolidated statement of income; see Note 21.